-Today Was A Good Day is part of a larger project: Tight Knit, a content series about the many ways people are working to build stronger relationships and communities.
-This season launches Fall 2020 and explores the complexity and joy inherent in providing care for an older family member.
+Tight Knit™ is a content series about the many ways people are working to build stronger relationships and communities.
+This season explores the complexity and joy inherent in providing care for an older family member.
 The stories provide a glimpse into a life stage that is or will become familiar to many of us, as the number of family caregivers grows rapidly.
 By the end of 2020, an estimated 117 million older Americans will need assistance of some kind.

 Increasingly, it’s those closest to us – our partners, parents, siblings, friends and neighbors – who take on the many visible and hidden responsibilities associated with care.
 And, as our society adapts to the new norm of social distancing, it’s important to consider the additional impact it will have on caregivers.